lehtiolab/ddamsproteomics/README.md

 - [Output and how to interpret the results](docs/output.md)
 - [Troubleshooting](https://nf-co.re/usage/troubleshooting)

-There is more extensive documentation on the options inside the main.nf file.

 The pipeline takes multiple mzML files as input and performs identification and quantification to output results and a QC report ([an example can be found here](docs/example_qc.html))

 ## Credits
-lehtiolab/ddamsproteomics was originally written by Jorrit Boekel and tries to follow the [nf-core](https://nf-co.re) best practices and templates.
+lehtiolab/ddamsproteomics was originally written by Jorrit Boekel and has been inspired by [nf-core](https://nf-co.re) pipelines